AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/design_principles.md

 ## Aesthetics: balancing form and function

-The aesthetic appeal of your add-on plays a significant role in the overall user experience.
-A pleasing design not only attracts users but also enhances their interaction with it.
-If your design is functional and visually charming, it can create an enjoyable experience in which a well-crafted aesthetic complements usability.
+The aesthetic appeal of your add-on plays a significant role in the overall user experience: a pleasing design attracts more users and enhances their interaction with it.
+When the design is functional and visually charming, it creates an enjoyable experience and complements usability.
+Keeping the aesthetics aligned with Adobe's brand identity will reinforce the connection to the platform and tighten the overall user experience.

 ## Bringing it all together

 By embracing these design principles, you'll build add-ons that integrate smoothly with Adobe Express and provide real value to users.
-Each concept works in harmony with the others; keep these guidelines in mind as you develop, and you'll create tools that are both effective and a pleasure for users to interact with.

-In the following pages of these guidelines, you'll find more detailed information on how to apply these principles when building your add-ons, including specific recommendations, requirements, and best practices.
+Each concept works in harmony with the others; keep these guidelines in mind as you develop, and you'll create tools that are both effective and a pleasure to use.
+In the following pages of these guidelines, you'll find detailed recommendations, requirements, and best practices to help you apply these principles to your work.

 TODO: add graphics (Spectrum icons?
 Where?)